 It is a most unusual custom for the Wizarding kind – cannibalism, as an act of humans devouring other humans, is not something practised by wizards in general.
 They have wands; they have magic; food is plentiful, for although they cannot create food, they can help harvests greatly with spells.
 And thus he thinks – it is a most unusual custom, and I am a most unusual wizard.

-Curiosity, for once, is the driving force behind his actions, instead of the bright, brilliant anger that most certainly is addictive.
+Curiosity, for once, is the driving force behind his actions, instead of the bright, brilliant anger.
 Curiosity; a morbid fascination with their pale pink lips; he watches them each day as they chew, swallow, eat.

 They had been six, and him nine, when he first thinks of them as separate beings.
 Of course, surely, they are two; yet to his young mind, they are so alike that they cannot be anything but one in the same.
 It is on his ninth birthday that the thought occurs; it is on his ninth birthday that he leads the little girl far away from her sleeping brother and kills her by repeatedly bashing her head upon the stone-paved ground.